How Do You Make a 4-Year High School Plan?

 What are homeschool graduation requirements?

-First, you must know what your state requires for homeschoolers to graduate:
+First, you must know what your state requires for homeschoolers to graduate.

-State Laws and Requirements
+Look up your State Law and Requirements

 It’s important to keep in mind that it is often not necessary to comply with or refer to public school graduation requirements, but some parents find it helpful to do so when deciding the courses their teens will study.